 Rehearsed responses rarely address the prospect's “objection”, and if you put yourself in their shoes, the last thing you want to hear is a script.

 Ask yourself: why are they really here, meeting with me?
 Are they curious about my product?
 Do they want to learn more?
 Are they interested in making a purchase now, or later?

 Address their problems by sharing former client experiences that might be similar to their situation and offer some insight.

-If they voice a concern, question, or anything else – they're simply engaging with you!
-A conversation is unravelling right before your eyes.
-That is surely a privilege.
+If they voice a concern, question, or anything else–they're simply engaging with you!
+A conversation is unraveling right before your eyes.
+That is surely a unique opportunity.

-Remember that honest and open conversations are key.
+Remember that honest and open conversations are vital.